snowflakedb/snowflake-kafka-connector/README.md

 The following requirements must be met before you can merge your PR:
 - Tests: all test suites must pass, see the [test README](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/README-TEST.md)
 - Formatter: run this script [`./format.sh`](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/format.sh) from root
 - CLA: all contributers must sign the Snowflake CLA.
-This is a one time signature, and the instructions should be generated on each PR by the CLA bot if necessary
+This is a one time signature, we will work with you to get this signed after you open a PR.

 Thank you for contributing!
 We will review and approve PRs as soon as we can.